 NeighborhoodScout's exclusive research revealed that 96.6% of the adult residents in the Opelousas South neighborhood do not have a 4-year college degree, which is a lower rate of college graduated adults than found in 98.2% of the neighborhoods in America.

-In addition, one of the unique characteristics of the Opelousas South neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.0% of the neighborhoods in America.
+In addition, the Opelousas South neighborhood stands out for having an average per capita income lower than 98.0% of the neighborhoods in the United States.

 Also, the types of households in a neighborhood can tell a lot about the character and lifestyle of those living here.
 NeighborhoodScout's exclusive analysis reveals that this neighborhood, above nearly every neighborhood in America, has a greater percentage of its residents living alone: 51.3%.
 This is a higher percent living alone than we found in 96.1% of all U.S. neighborhoods.
 Often residents who live alone are new arrivals to an area who are single, and often senior citizens who have lost a spouse.